 - Whipped cream, sliced apricots and whole or chopped hazelnuts, optional

-- In a bowl, combine hazelnuts, flour, baking powder and salt; set aside.
-In a mixing bowl, beat the egg yolks, water and vanilla until lemon-colored.
-Gradually add 3/4 cup sugar; set aside.
-In another mixing bowl, beat egg whites until soft peaks form.
-Add remaining sugar, 1 tablespoon at a time, beating until stiff peaks form.
+- In a small bowl with clean beater, beat egg whites on medium speed until soft peaks form.
+Gradually add remaining sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Fold a fourth of the dry ingredients into egg yolk mixture.
 Repeat three times.
 Fold in egg white mixture.